Birds of Prey

 ‘Enough stalling, send it!’

-‘With all respect,’ once his feathers have flattened, ‘’twas not you who gave our orders.
+‘With all due respect,’ once his feathers have flattened, ‘’twas not you who gave our orders.
 I ask again, where is King Beuto, my queen?’

 The hawk above shrieks again, and though they can’t see it, Hawk King Laentus wears a dirty smirk beneath his blood red eyes.
-This should answer their question – should have answered it before it was asked, surely – but these are red-tailed hawks, and their flock is cultier than other Birds of Prey.
+This should answer their question – should have answered it before it was asked, surely – but these are red-tailed hawks, and they are cultier than other Birds of Prey.
 They do not associate with wingflappers of other flocks, not even with other hawk flocks (well, save for one red-tail foreigner, one who demands sacrifices be made in her name); they are not very worldly and they are not very wise, and so they stay oblivious to their new king circling in the sky.

 As if nothing happened, Jemcis sends, ‘So, they have guards stationed across the Northern Leg in positions hidden to the flying eye, guards primed to pursue… how did you return?’

 ‘Via the Wanaque River, my queen,’ Scartail sends, his talons clenched tightly.
 White streaks are scored into the crag.
 ‘Just as instructed.’

 ‘And you were not chased?’

 ‘We heard a battle scream, likely from the bald eagles, but there was another shriek.’

 The hawk queen waits patiently, her eyes wide.

 ‘It was not the call of a vulture, of that much I am sure.
 Couldn’t have been a gull either; those white-winged rats may flock with the Birds of Prey, but they are of Lake in nature.
 They cannot make our calls.’